lxtian/Upgrade_coding_Java/ReadMe.md

   - Four tables (User, Account, TransactionRecord, UserLog) in database
   - Able to deal with concurrency (try open several command lines at the same time and log in to different accounts to try that)
   - Use of MD5 to store the password in the database
+  - Don't use ctrl-c to exit the program when you are logged in (Log in record won't be cleared from the database)

 ## How to build this project